More Oppressive Budget Bullshit

 Loading

 Council is still eyeing a massive hike to Collingwood property taxes, proving they lack any concern about the problems facing seniors and others on fixed incomes, low-income earners, and the many working-class people simply trying to make ends meet in an increasingly expensive town.
 Every tax increase, every utility increase, every user fee increase makes their lives harder.
-No one at the council table seems to have the spine to stand up to staff demands for more money, more employees, more stuff in their offices … click below for more ↓
+No one at the council table seems to have the spine to stand up to staff demands for more money, more employees, more stuff in their offices and parking lots.
+In a time of inflation, the town should be trimming costs and … click below for more ↓

 Council’s Affordable Housing Con